splunk/public-o11y-docs/get-started/tutorials.rst

 For specific scenarios and use cases, see :ref:`scenario-landing`.

-For an overview of Splunk Observability Cloud, go to :ref:`welcome`.
+For an overview of Splunk Observability Cloud and how to send your data in, go to :ref:`welcome` and :ref:`get-started-get-data-in`.